varnerlab/PS1-CHEME-5660-FixedIncomeCalculations-Fall-2023/README.md

 > Theorem 5: The higher the coupon carried by the bond, the smaller the percentage price fluctuation for a given change in yield

 ### Team
+`PS1` can be done in teams.
 List the members of your team here.

 ## Problem Statement
 We selected a `T = 30-year` United States Treasury bond that was auctioned off on `08/10/23` and issued on `08/15/2023` to test Theorem 5.
 The bond had the following characteristics: